Vignesh04011/Multimodal-Emotion-Detector/README.md

-# Multimodal-Emotion-Detector
-This is my 3rd year even semester project(VI semester) where i have created a project in which 3 different parameters(Facial, Camera, Physiology) is trained and is used to predict the emotion
+This is my 3rd year (6th semester) project, where I built a Multimodal Emotion Detection App.
+The app uses three types of data to predict human emotions in real-time:

-I successfully completed a Multimodal Emotion Detector App that used facial expression recognition, voice analysis (MFCC features), and physiological data (like BPM, SPO2, and temperature) to predict real-time emotions.
-The project involved a full pipeline—data collection, preprocessing, model training (individual and fusion models), and live visualization via a custom dashboard using React.js and Firebase.
+Facial expressions (from camera)

+Voice features (MFCC)

+Physiological data (BPM, SPO2, temperature)

+🔧 What I Built
+Collected real-time data from sensors, mic, and camera

+Preprocessed the data separately for all three inputs

+Trained individual ML models for each type of data

+Combined the outputs using a fusion model

+Built a live dashboard using React.js and Firebase to display emotions and sensor values

+⚠️ Important Note: Code Not Available
-Unfortunately, a critical system failure required me to format my laptop, and I had not yet pushed the code to GitHub at that time.
-As a result, the source code was lost.
+The full project was successfully completed, but due to a sudden system crash, I had to format my laptop.
+At that time, I had not pushed the project code to GitHub, so the entire source code was lost.

+I understand this is a major issue, and I’ve now learned the importance of regular backups and version control.

+📑 What I Still Have
-However, I have a detailed project report documenting:
+Even though the code is lost, I have a detailed project report that includes:

-Project architecture
+Project architecture and workflow

-Model design and accuracy
+ML model designs and accuracy results

-Data processing pipelines
+Data preprocessing steps

-Challenges and solutions

-Dashboard interface and functionalities
+Dashboard UI and functionality

+Challenges I faced and how I solved them

+📌 I can share the report and explain the full implementation if needed.

+🧠 What I Learned
+Handling and combining multiple data types (images, audio, sensor data)

+Training and fusing ML models

+Creating a responsive live dashboard

+Firebase integration with React.js

+And most importantly: always use GitHub from day one!